 Interoperability

 In general, IoT systems are compatible with sensor nodes from different manufacturers and have different functionalities (e.g., collecting bio-signals, obtaining contextual data, or controlling other electric devices).
 Therefore, interoperability of IoT systems primarily indicates the compatibility level of the systems towards various sensor nodes which use different wireless communication protocols.
-The interoperability level of an IoT system depending on the application’s requirements.
+The interoperability level of an IoT system depends on the application’s requirements.
 A health monitoring IoT system with a high level of interoperability can be applied to different applications and helps to save healthcare costs (e.g., system deployment and maintenance).
 For example, the IoT systems with interoperability can support both high-quality multi-channel ECG, EMG monitoring applications using Wi-Fi and energy efficient fall detection applications using 6LoWAN simultaneously.
 However, it is difficult to achieve a high level of interoperability in conventional IoT systems because limitations of traditional gateways which merely receive and forward data.
 Fortunately, the target can be addressed successfully by an assistance of smart gateways and Fog services.
 For instance, several components for supporting different wireless communication protocols such as Wi-Fi, 6LoWPAN, Bluetooth, BLE, and nRF are integrated into a smart gateway whose Fog services will handle the rest of the task.
 Concisely, the interoperability service operates with multi-threading in which each thread is used for a single wireless communication protocol.
 These threads can communicate each other for exchanging data if required.
 Incoming coming data collected from each thread are stored in a local database.

 Security